-At December 31, 2020, the Company had federal and state research and development credit carryforwards of approximately \$2.3 million and \$1.9 million, respectively.
+At December 31, 2021, the Company has federal and state research and development credit carryforwards of approximately \$6.5 million and \$4.6 million, respectively.
 The federal credit carryforwards begin to expire in 2033, and the state credits carry forward indefinitely.
-Additionally, the Company has an Orphan Drug Credit of \$3.9 million as of December 31, 2020 which will begin to expire in 2039 unless previously utilized.
+Additionally, the Company has an Orphan Drug Credit of \$3.1 million as of December 31, 2021 which will begin to expire in 2039 unless previously utilized.

-Pursuant to Internal Revenue Code of 1986, as amended (the "Code") Sections 382 and 383, annual use of the Company's federal and California net operating loss and research and development credit carryforwards may be limited in the event a cumulative change in ownership of more than 50% occurs within a three-year period.
-The Company has not completed a Code Section 382 analysis regarding the limitation of net operating loss carryforwards and other tax attributes.
+Pursuant to Internal Revenue Code (IRC) Sections 382 and 383, annual use of the Company's federal and California net operating loss and research and development credit carryforwards may be limited in the event a cumulative change in ownership of more than 50% occurs within a three-year period.
+The Company has not completed an IRC Section 382 analysis regarding the limitation of net operating loss carryforwards and other tax attributes.
 There is a risk that changes in ownership have occurred since Company's formation.
 If a change in ownership were to have occurred, the NOL carryforwards and other tax attributes could be limited or restricted.
 If limited, the related asset would be removed from the deferred tax asset schedule with a corresponding reduction in the valuation allowance.
 Due to the existence of the valuation allowance, limitations created by future ownership changes, if any, related to the Company's operations in the U.S. will not impact the Company's effective tax rate.